Skip to main content

 coredns-657694c6f4-wmnnc 1/1 Running 0 14h

-You can take a look at the CPA logs to see how it responded to the change in the number of nodes in our cluster:
+You can examine the CPA logs to see how it responded to the change in the number of nodes in our cluster:

 {"includeUnschedulableNodes":true,"max":6,"min":2,"nodesPerReplica":2,"preventSinglePointFailure":true}